Everyone can have new life now.

 Reconciliation is the main theme of the Bible, from cover to cover.
 Reconciliation occurs not when we do something great for God, but when we understand and accept the great thing he’s done for us through Jesus Christ.

-Godʼs Plan for Reconciliation
+Godʼs plan for reconciliation

 From the Bible, we can tap into Godʼs thinking regarding our sin.
 In a brief and paraphrased form, hereʼs his plan as heʼs revealed it to us: